 Similar to their Top Fuel counterparts but with a shorter wheelbase and a carbon-fibre body that loosely resembles a production-based automobile, Funny Cars can run in a 3.8-sec range and are capable of speeds in excess of 330 mph.
 These super dragsters transmit all the power to the massive rear slicks through a multistage clutch assembly that is activated by timers.

 Most NHRA Funny Car wins

 John Force has 151 wins.
 American NHRA drag racer from California.
 Force has a vast collection of awards and he is well known 16-time NHRA and 1-time AHRA Funny Car champion.
 Force owns and drives for John Force Racing and he is a 21-time champion car owner.

 Ron Capps has 65 wins.
-Hometown is San Luis Obispo, Calif.
-He marked his career in winning twenty NHRA Funny Car national events.
+Ron’s hometown is San Luis Obispo, Calif.
+He marked his career by winning twenty NHRA Funny Car national events.

 Robert Hight has 51 wins.
 Robert Hight is an NHRA drag racer and president of John Force Racing.
 He also is a driver of the Auto Club of Southern California Chevrolet Camaro SS Funny Car.

 2021 – Ron Capps wins second NHRA Funny Car Championship